yuvalmGS/gigaspaces-wiki-jekyll/xap97net/ispacefilterentry-interface.markdown

 # ISpaceFilterEntry interface

-An {{ISpaceFilterEntry}} represents an object in the context of a filter operation, and allows you to interact with it.
+An `ISpaceFilterEntry` represents an object in the context of a filter operation, and allows you to interact with it.

 This interface consists of 2 methods and 2 properties.
 {code:java}